2025–26 EHF European League

-The 2025–26 EHF European League is the 45th season of Europe's secondary club handball tournament organised by European Handball Federation (EHF), and the 6th season since it was renamed from the EHF Cup to the EHF European League.
+The 2025–26 EHF European League was the 45th season of Europe's secondary club handball tournament organised by European Handball Federation (EHF), and the 6th season since it was renamed from the EHF Cup to the EHF European League.

-The defending champions are SG Flensburg-Handewitt, having won their second consecutive and third overall title.
+The defending champions are SG Flensburg-Handewitt, who were unable to repeat their success from the previous year.
+MT Melsungen won the EHF European League 2026, thus achieving their first major title in the club's history.